stjank/uh-core/doc/Benchmarks.md

 ## Find operation - UltiHash vs MongoDB

 Here is a summary of the `find` operation, comparing side by side UltiHash and MongoDB performance.
-The timings and throughputs keep almost constant, regardless of the block size.
+The timing and throughput values remain almost constant, regardless of the block size.

 | 	UltiHash	    ||			     MongoDB	||